 Compensation for faculty shall be based on the load associated with the instructional, counseling, or other service activity.
 Load is equalized by the use of Catalog Contact Hours and Lecture Hour Equivalent (LHE).
+(NOTE: The Federation and District agree that "catalog contact hours" refer to the hours listed in the catalog, which should be reflective of the COR.
+For example, the "catalog course hours" for CLASS in SP23 are LEC h and LAB h).
 The normative instructional load for a full-time instructional faculty member is 15 LHE per primary semester and 30 total LHE per year.